Advanced Amazon PPC Strategies: ISOLATED ASIN CAMPAIGNS

 This setup will ensure the promotion and isolation of both generic terms that will cover the entire product group as well as the isolation of unique terms for each individual ASIN.

 In conclusion, separating out ASINs in order to manage ASIN specific search terms is going to add a significant amount of complexity to an account.
 For most accounts, the math suggests that the return will not be worth the additional setup time and maintenance.
-However, for those accounts where the math does work in favor of isolated ASINs, you can build isolated ASIN structures within the the Prestozon rules framework.
+However, for those accounts where the math does work in favor of isolated ASINs, you can build isolated ASIN structures within the the Prestozon rules framework, or within this Amazon PPC management software.

 - What is Amazon Advertising? - October 28, 2020